 The overall trend in MCI scores has not been statistically significant for the period, due mainly to some decline in scores after 2005.
 The LOWESS-smoothed range of scores (12 units) indicates variability of some ecological significance.
-Smoothed MCI scores indicated 'fair' generic river health improving toward 'good' health (after a small increase in summer residual flow releases by the TrustPower Mangorei HEP scheme) before returning to 'fair' health over recent years.
-In terms of predictive relationships for a site in the lower reaches of a ringplain stream, river health improved from 'expected' early in the period to 'better than expected' for a brief period before returning to 'expected' more recently.
+Smoothed MCI scores indicated 'fair' generic river health improving toward 'good' health (after a small increase in summer residual flow releases by the Trustpower Mangorei HEP scheme) before returning to 'fair' health over recent years.
+In terms of predictive relationships for a site in the lower reaches of a ringplain stream, river health improved from 'expected' early in the period to 'better than expected', for a brief period before returning to 'expected', and then a recent trend toward 'better than expected'.